Ethics in Open Access Scientific Publishing

 Whilst Open Access solidifies itself as the present and future of scholarly publishing, all parties across academia must behave ethically and collaboratively to ensure these standards and values are retained.

-If you want to learn more about ethics in Open Access publishing, we’ll be publishing more articles later this month.
-For now, see MDPI’s Research and Publication Ethics statement for more.
+If you want to learn more about ethics in Open Access publishing, see MDPI’s Research and Publication Ethics statement for more.

-We’re dedicated to giving you all the information you need to understand Open Access.
-Click here for our article, All You Need to Know About Open Access, which covers a range of topics that can help boost your understanding and also keep you up to date.
+Finally, we’re dedicated to giving you all the information you need to understand Open Access.
+Click here for our article, All You Need to Know About Open Access.
+The article covers a range of topics that can help boost your understanding and also keep you up to date.